-In June 2013, the Federal Trade Commission announced that it is planning to launch a formal investigation into the practices of non-practicing patent holding firms that acquire patents to use in intellectual property lawsuits.
+In September, 2013, the Federal Trade Commission announced that it is planning to gather information from approximately 25 companies that are in the business of buying and asserting patents in order to develop a better understanding of how those companies do business and impact innovation and competition.
 Both the Federal Trade Commission and European Commission are actively considering what are the appropriate restrictions on the ability of owners of patents declared to technical standards to receive both injunctions and royalties.